William Moore McCulloch: Career

 He was a member of the Ohio House of Representatives from 1933 to 1944, serving as minority leader from 1936 to 1939 and as speaker from 1939 to 1944.
-During his tenure in the House of Representatives, the black population in Piqua was 2.7% and a majority of his constituents were white conservatives, yet he began supporting equal rights and the NCAAP identifying the Civil Rights movement with its goals of Constitutional rights.
+During his tenure in the House of Representatives, the black population in Piqua was 2.7% and a majority of his constituents were white conservatives, yet he began supporting equal rights and the NAACP identifying the Civil Rights movement with its goals of constitutional rights.

 He served in the United States Army from December 26, 1943, to October 12, 1945.
 During his tenure in the Army, he served as a captain in the Military Government Forces in Europe.

 McCulloch was elected as a Republican to the Eightieth Congress, by special election, on November 4, 1947, to fill the vacancy caused by the resignation of Robert Franklin Jones.
 He was re-elected to twelve consecutive Congresses.
 During his time in office, the 4th Ohio Congressional District included the counties of Allen, Hardin, Mercer, Auglaize, Darke, Shelby, Miami, Preble and a part of Montgomery and he won 65-70 percent of the votes in each election.
 He was a fiscal conservative and would return the unused office allowance to the U.S. Treasury at the end of each term.

 In 1959 he became the ranking Republican on the House Judiciary Committee until his retirement in 1973.
 He also held seats on the Joint Committee on Atomic Energy, the Joint Committee on Immigration and National Policy, and the Select Committee on Small Business.
 In 1967, President Lyndon B. Johnson appointed him to the National Advisory Commission on Civil Disorders and in 1968 the Presidential Commission on the Causes and Prevention of Violence (Eisenhower Commission).